igjese/avalon/README.md

 - When a component breaks down:
     - It immediately adds a maintenance request for repair drones.
-    - It also indicates which "simple part" is needed for repair.
+    - It also indicates which "simple part" is needed for repair, and number of ticks needed for repair
     - These "simple parts" are limited to the ones used to manufacture the component or its subcomponents.
+    - Needed part and repair time are random (part from valid options, repair time 1-10)
 - "Wear and tear" occasionally causes a random component to break.
 - The captain can prioritize maintenance requests.